Nives Ivanković

 Nives Ivanković (born 1 June 1967) is a Croatian actress.
+She is notable for her comedic TV roles as Miki in Nad lipom 35 (2006–2009), Ajna Hećimić in Lud, zbunjen, normalan (2010–2011) and Nives "Seke" Odak in Ruža vjetrova (2011–2013).

 Biography

 Ivanković was born on 1 June 1967 in Duvno.
 She attended elementary and secondary school in Split and graduated in acting from the Academy of Performing Arts at the University of Sarajevo.
 She is a permanent member of the drama theatre in Split, for 19 years.
-Ivanković is a television, film and theatre actress award winning (awards Marul for role in Mare Libre, the Golden Smile on Dani satire etc.), and for the general public she is known for her roles on the TV series: Nad lipom 35, Lud, zbunjen, normalan, Balkan Inc., Villa Maria, Bibin svijet etc.
+Ivanković is a television, film and theatre actress award-winning (awards Marul for role in Mare Libre, the Golden Smile on Dani satire etc.), and for the general public she is known for her roles on the TV series: Nad lipom 35, Lud, zbunjen, normalan, Balkan Inc., Villa Maria, Bibin svijet etc.

 Personal life

 Nives Ivanković lives and works in Split.